apigee-labs/rapier/README.md

 as a set of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), you may find the Rapier approach less appealing.

 Rapier is for specifying new APIs.
 You will not be able to describe existing APIs with Rapier unless that API used the same conventions that
-Rapier does - primarily defined in IETF specifications for HTTP and URL - and was absolutely consistent in applying them.
+Rapier does and was absolutely consistent in applying them.

 Rapier documents are complete API specifications — you can give them directly to API developers to implement servers and to app developers to implement clients without additional documentation other than the Rapier spec and the HTTP specs themselves.
 Since the Rapier specification language is not yet widely